 We gratefully acknowledge the help of H. Motteler, who designed, implemented and ran the AIRS tiling code.
-C. Hepplewhite helped test the outputs of the tiling code, S. Buczkowski worked on bringing down almost all the data used in this study, and made the uniform/clear datasets.
+C. Hepplewhite helped test the outputs of the tiling code, S. Buczkowski worked on bringing down almost all the data used in this study, and made the uniform/clear observational datasets.
 Chris Barnet has given helpful comments and general advice regarding retrievals and comparisons to the AIRSv7 and CLIMCAPS datasets.
+Jing Feng provided valuable feedback regarding the manuscript.
 The hardware used is part of the UMBC High Performance Computing Facility (HPCF).
 The facility is supported by the U.S. National Science Foundation through the MRI program (grant nos.
 CNS-0821258, CNS-1228778, OAC-1726023, and CNS-1920079) and the SCREMS program (grant no. DMS-0821311), with additional substantial support from the University of Maryland, Baltimore County (UMBC).
 See hpcf.umbc.edu for more information on HPCF and the projects using its resources.